n7st/netsplit.uk/content/posts/2022/10/19/remote_ovh_lab.md

 The main drawback to this approach is that you'll end up with a single large dedicated server which contains many services.
 This makes managing downtime (for example for software updates) quite difficult.
-You're also putting all your eggs in one basket, so make sure your configuration and data is set up in case there's a disaster in the data centre.
+You're also putting all your eggs in one basket, so make sure your configuration and data is backed up in case there's a disaster in the data centre.

 All things considered, I'm still running a machine set up in this fashion after three years.
 It's been very stable and quite low maintenance.